 Tyrosine Kinase Inhibitors

 Tyrosine Kinase Inhibitors (TKIs) are a newer type of treatment called a targeted therapy.
 They work by blocking growth signals inside the tumour cells.
 The main drug used to treat DF this way is called Imatinib.
-Special funding is needed to make imatinib available for DF patients which is not always approved.
+Special funding is needed to make imatinib available for DF patients .
 You can ask your clinical nurse specialist for more information on this type of treatment.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can be used to treat DF.
 They have an impact on the nature of the tumour and can reduce any pain or swelling you may be experiencing.

 Hormones are substances produced naturally in the body that control the activity of cells and organs.
 Hormonal therapies use drugs to interfere with the way hormones are made or how they work in the body.
 Hormone therapy can be used to treat some DF patients as it may make the tumour smaller or stop the tumour growing.
-The main drug used is Tamoxifen, a hormonal therapy drug that is used to treat breast cancer.
-This is often used with high dose anti-inflammatory drugs.
+Tamoxifen is an

 Radiotherapy uses high-energy radiation beams to destroy tumour cells.
 It can be used after surgery or as a treatment on its own.
 It is used to improve symptoms and to try and get the tumour to switch itself off and get smaller.
 DF patients are usually fit and healthy and radiotherapy can have significant long term side effects, so the decision to use radiotherapy needs to be balanced with how significant the symptoms are.
 It is rarely used to treat children and younger adults.